thomasbrus/besturingssystemen/assignment-2/task-1/readme.txt

   is more likely to be used as a part of a library.
 However, we can run the provided test program as2_t1.c to test the functions implemented by task.c.
   First, we need to compile the task.c together with the test.
-Navigate to the source files with the terminal in an UNIX environment with gcc (we used the Minix image) and enter the following
+Navigate to the source files with the terminal in an UNIX environment with cc (we used the Minix image) and enter the following
   command:

-  $ gcc task.c as2_t1.c -Wall
+  $ cc as2_t1.c task.c -Wall

-  This command compiles as2_t1.c, with the ability to refer to functions of msort.c.
+  This command compiles as2_t1.c, with the ability to refer to functions of task.c.
   To run it, we use the following command:

   $ ./a.out